dotnet/EntityFramework.Docs/docs/modeling/configuring.rst

         :emphasize-lines: 7-9
         :linenos:

-You can also specify a scema that the table belongs to.
+You can also specify a schema that the table belongs to.

 .. literalinclude:: configuring/sample/EFModeling.Configuring.FluentAPI/Samples/Relational/TableAndSchema.cs
         :language: c#